-Increasing the level of glutamate in a recipe, during cooking or processing, is a simple and effective way to increase the umami taste and balance.
+Increasing the level of glutamate in a recipe, during cooking or processing, is a simple and effective way to increase the umami taste.

 Because free glutamate has a unique affinity with the umami taste receptors on the tongue, glutamate is the purest source of umami taste.